zaknesler/tailwind-preset/readme.md

 ## Tailwind CSS Front-end Preset

 This preset will replace the default Bootstrap scaffolding with a custom Tailwind CSS preset.
-This also includes the Vue JavaScript framework, and is compiled using Laravel Mix and PurgeCSS.
+This preset includes the Vue JavaScript framework, and is compiled using Laravel Mix and PurgeCSS.

 ### Installation